 About this service

-We are a multidisciplinary team of psychiatrists, nurses and allied health staff.
-We offer services to older people experiencing moderate to severe symptoms of, or impacts from, their mental illness or suspected mental illness.
+We are a multidisciplinary team of psychiatrists, nurses, allied health and admin staff.
+We offer services to older people living in the ACT who are experiencing a moderate to severe mental illness.

 We work in collaboration with your GP, sharing information with them, and aim to transition your mental health care to your GP when it’s appropriate to do so.

-If you are experiencing (or suspected of experiencing) a moderate to severe mental illness, we:
+If you are experiencing a moderate to severe mental illness, we:

 Who we care for